-- Native habitat/range: Found in conifer forests, moist slopes, riverbanks, wet meadows typically at higher altitudes, 50 – 2500 meters.
-In Oregon, it is most commonly found in the Willamette Valley, Central Oregon and the Blue/Wallowa Mountains, but it’s also found north in parts of WA, British Columbia and Alberta, east to ID, NV, NE, and southeast to NM.
+- Native habitat/range: found in conifer forests, moist slopes, riverbanks, wet meadows typically at higher altitudes, 50–2500m.
+In Oregon, it is most commonly found in the Willamette Valley, Central Oregon and the Blue/Wallowa Mountains, but it’s also found north in parts of Washington, British Columbia and Alberta, east to Idaho, Nevada and Nebraska and southeast to New Mexico.
 Portland Plant List - no.

-- Special features & uses: pollinator gardens and wildflower meadows
+- Special features & uses: landscape uses include pollinator gardens and wildflower meadows

 Gardening with Showy Daisy: This plant is a treat to garden with, as it's both versatile and beautiful.
 It prefers moist, well-drained soils and part to full sun and will perform best in this condition - putting on a magnificent show of blooms all summer long, especially if you take a little time to cut back early blooms before they go to seed.
 That said, it will also tolerate some dryness and shade - so experiment with where this plant fits best in your garden.